 |Yonkers Raceway||810 Yonkers Ave||Yonkers|

 This one is much easier to narrow down than betting on the Kentucky Derby because the Derby will weed out the pretenders.
+Odds for this year’s Preakness Stakes are now available, provided by TVG.

 The Kentucky Derby winner has run in the Preakness every year but once since 1996 and always becomes a betting magnet.
 In recent years, most Derby winners have been short-priced and have run well in the Preakness.
 Bettors have been able to key their wagering efforts around those horses.